es2023-s17-hu-prep/es2023-HU-RO-traning/module-A.md

 An overview of DineEase's mission, vision, and commitment to revolutionizing the dining experience.
 A captivating timeline showcasing the journey of DineEase from its inception to becoming a culinary leader.
 Profiles of the passionate team behind DineEase, featuring their expertise and dedication to the platform's success.
-### Restaurants Page:

-A comprehensive listing of partner restaurants, organized by location or cuisine type.
-Each restaurant listing includes a prominent image, name, location, cuisine, ratings, and reviews.
-An interactive map to visualize restaurant locations and aid in selecting nearby options.
-Filters and sorting options for users to refine their restaurant search based on preferences.
-### Menu Page:

-A delightful showcase of sample menus from featured restaurants, complete with appetizing images and dish descriptions.
-Users can explore menus by category, such as starters, mains, desserts, and beverages.
-Nutritional information and dietary options (e.g., vegetarian, vegan, gluten-free) will be provided for each dish.
-### Reviews Page:

-A compilation of genuine reviews from previous guests, showcasing their experiences at various partner restaurants.
-Users can filter reviews by restaurant, rating, or date to gain insights into the dining quality and ambiance.
-A section encouraging users to leave their own reviews and share their memorable dining moments.
 ### Contact Page:

 A user-friendly contact form allowing users to get in touch with DineEase for inquiries or feedback.